 Repair Category 1 Notes We assume the gas installation has been installed in line with relevant standards.
+It is good practice for appliances to be regularly serviced and checked.

 Water, plumbing and bathroom fittings

-Repair Category 1

-Notes No significant defects were noted.
+Repair Category 1 Notes No significant defects were noted other than normal wear and tear.
 Ongoing checks should be made to plumbing fitments and sealants.
-Failure of seals can result in dampness and decay to adjoining underlying areas
+Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes We assume service records can be made available as appropriate.
+Heatin ng and hot water Repair Category 1 Notes We assume that service records can be made available as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

-Draina age
+Draina nge

 Repair Category 1

 Notes No significant defects were noted.